Why Use External Storage

 Data Security

-When considering an multi-drive external storage solution - whether it be DAS, NAS or SDS based, it is vital to understand about how best to protect the data on your drives.
-This can be achieved in a number of ways using RAID technology.
-RAID stands for redundant array of independent disks and it is essentially spreading the data over multiple drives to remove the chance of a single point of failure.
-It works by blocks of data, referred to as parity blocks, being distributed across multiple drives so that in the event of failure of any one drive the parity blocks can be used to retrieve the lost data and rebuild the array.
-RAID levels are categorised by number and their attributes vary with each type.
+When considering a multi-drive external storage solution - whether DAS, NAS or SDS based - it is vital to understand how best to protect the data on your drives.
+This can be achieved using RAID technology.
+RAID stands for Redundant Array of Independent Disks, and it works by spreading data over multiple drives to remove the chance of a single point of failure.
+Blocks of data, referred to as parity blocks, are distributed across multiple drives so that, in the event of a drive failure, the parity blocks can be used to retrieve the lost data and rebuild the array.
+RAID levels are categorised by number, and their attributes vary with each type.

 RAID 0